This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serving crab cakes recipe, check out our Leftover Ingredients Recipe Finder,

-• Egg: Binds the crab cakes together.
+• Egg: Helps bind the crab cakes together.

 Recipe Variations